smikhalevski/roqueform/README.md

     const helloField = validation.field.rootField.at('hello');

     if (helloField.validation === validation) {
-      // ✅ Yes, helloField must be validated
+      // helloField must be validated
     }
   }),
 ]);